M1stF0rest/Thrift4U/README.md

 * (3 points) Using a server side javascript we did not cover in class
     * I choose to use Passport.js for user authentication.
 * (5 points) External API
-    * I decided to use a combination of libraries for me to enable users to upload pictures, saving them in mangoDB and rendering them on the website
+    * I decided to use multer to enable the user to upload their images to the server, and combine it with mongoose to make it appear on the site.

-10 points total out of 8 required points
+10 points total out of 10 required points

 ## [Link to Initial Main Project File](app.mjs)